Shuhaidah2019/RIBBOW-ECOMMERCE/README.md

 Welcome to **RIBBOW**, a custom-built e-commerce website designed for showcasing and selling beautifully handcrafted products.

 ## 🌟 Features
-- 💻 Responsive Frontend built with HTML, CSS, and JavaScript
+- 💻 Responsive Frontend built with HTML, CSS, Boostrap and JavaScript
 - 🛒 Add to Cart and Checkout functionality
 - 🔐 Login & Register system using PHP and MySQL
 - 📦 Product details page